Ships in a Stormy Sea off a Coast

 There are a lot of details in this painting.
 Would you say the details look real, almost like the details in a photograph?
 When there are many details and the details look real, we call art realistic.
 This painting has a lot of details and the details look almost as real as they would in a photograph, so we can call this painting realistic.
 Look closely.
 Are the ships dangerously close to shore?
 What details in the painting tell you so?
 There is a shoreline and a manmade structure on the right hand side of the canvas and mountains in the distance.
 Imagine you are a sailor on one of these ships.
 What are you doing?
 Are you on deck with your fellow sailors working hard to steady your ship?
 Are you crying out as the waves crash over you?
 What character traits must a sailor possess to survive a storm like this and harness its energy?
 Must he or she possess courage and confidence and be skilled and experienced?
 Make a prediction.
 Will these ships capsize in the raging storm and plunge the sailors into the water’s depths?
 Or will the sailors win their battle with the forces of nature and prevent their ships from becoming wrecks on the ocean floor?
 Base your predictions on what you can see in the painting.

 Describe the colors.
 The colors are mostly dark, but the sun is breaking through the pink clouds in the upper right hand side, exposing a bit of blue sky and highlighting the crests of the waves.
 How do the colors contribute to the mood of the painting?
 Do the colors create a mood of drama and danger and show the possibility of shipwreck and loss of all hands?
 The fact that there are more than three million shipwrecks across the global ocean floor tells us how furious the seas can be!
 Besides storms, what are some other causes of shipwrecks?
 Shipwrecks occur due to poor ship design, fire, and accidental collision with other ships or rocks near the shoreline.
 Shipwrecks also occur due to warfare, piracy and mutiny.
 What if I were to tell you this painting was made three centuries ago when powerful countries in Europe used their navies to fight one another at sea?
 Would that help you to better understand this work of art?
 Perhaps the ships in this painting are men-of-war ships on their way to do battle.
 Why do you think powerful navies engaged in battle?
-They did so to conquer new lands and make fortunes by trading goods such as tea, spices, gold, sugar, cocoa and tobacco and by cruelly sending men and women to new lands as slaves.
+They did so to conquer new lands, make fortunes by trading goods, and cruelly enslave women and men.

 Sailors had to be on the lookout for bad storms and enemy ships, but they also had to be on the lookout for pirates.
 What are pirates?
 Pirates are bandits who attack other ships on the seas.
 Why do pirates attack other ships?
 They do so to loot their precious cargo.
 Have you ever heard of the pirate Blackbeard?
 Blackbeard was a fearsome English pirate (circa 1680-1718).
 His real name was Edward Teach.
 He operated out of the Caribbean and up and down the coastline of the American colonies in the early 1700s—at the same time this painting was made.
 He would attack ships like these ships to take command of their guns and ammunition.